ComposableFi/composable/frame/oracle/README.md

-# Oracle:
+# Apollo:

-The Oracle pallet provides functionality for setting up and maintaining an oracle and submitting prices.
+The Oracle pallet provides functionality for setting up and maintaining an Apollo oracle and submitting prices.

 ## Overview: